gentlghost/TableFiller/README.md

 # TableFiller
-TableFiller is a .tbl generator for your NES and Famicom ROM hacking needs.
+TableFiller is a .tbl generator for your NES and Famicom ROM hacking needs on Windows computers.
 It can map character tiles to characters, allowing for easier text editing and text abstraction.
 ## Download
 [1.0.0](https://github.com/gentlghost/TableFiller/releases/tag/1.0.0)
 ## Features